 Develop an understanding of the food/beverage landscape and the offerings of your key competitors.
 See where your brand stands relative to the competition from a menu offering standpoint.
 It will help determine if your brand has distinct advantages which can be capitalized.
 Or if there are disadvantages which represent threats that must be addressed.
 When studying competitive concepts, the focus should be on your brand's key competitive set, i.e., burgers, Mexican, sandwiches, chicken, etc.

 Review Technology.
+What is the latest equipment and technology?
 What technology is required to positively impact your Menu Strategy from the standpoint of quality, cost, speed and customer convenience?